mP1/j2cl-maven-plugin/Readme.md

 # This is a comment and ignored.
 The two blank lines are also ignored.

-# The two patterns will ignore files in this and the sub directory.
+# The two patterns will ignore files in this and any sub directories.
 IgnoredFile1.*
 sub2/IgnoredFile2.*
 ```